fwztf/0x07-musicPlayer/README.md

 # musicPlayer
-The seventh project under the FCC JS algorithms and data structures curriculum.
 This project is a web-based music player that allows users to play, pause, skip, and shuffle songs from a predefined playlist.
 Users can also delete songs from the playlist and reset it to the original list of songs.